Dakshineswar Kali Temple

 Website not available

+Dakshineswar is one of the most famous pilgrimage sites in Kolkata.
 Dakshineswar Kali Temple is a Hindu navaratna temple which is located in Dakshineswar.
-It is situated on the eastern bank of the famous Hooghly River, the governing deity of the temple is Bhavatarini, she is an aspect of Kali, who is a form of Adi Shakti.
+It is situated on the eastern bank of the famous Hooghly River.
+The temple’s governing deity is Bhavatarini, an aspect of Jagadishwari Bhavatarini Kali, a form of Adi Shakti.
 The renowned temple was built in 1855 by Rani Rashmoni, a great philanthropist and an extensive devotee of Kali.
-Dakshineswar Kali Temple is known for its association with Ramakrishna and Ma Sarada Devi who were the mystics of 19th Century Bengal.
+Dakshineswar Kali Temple is known for its association with Ramakrishna and Ma Sarada Devi, who were the mystics of 19th-century Bengal.

 Attraction

 Many attractive handicrafts and home decoration items are also available there.
 At a very low price, you can buy different kinds of pickles.
 No hard drinks are available except “Nimbu Pani”.
-People call it Lime Juice Drink.
+People call it a Lime Juice Drink.

 History

-In 1848, the rich widow Rani Rasmoni organized a pilgrimage to Kashi in the worship of Goddess Annapurna.
+In 1848, the rich widow Rani Rasmoni organised a pilgrimage to Kashi in honour of Goddess Annapurna.
 He left in twenty-four boats with his relatives, slaves, and supplies.
 According to legend, on the eve of the journey, the queen goddess Kali had a dream.
 The goddess told him, “There is no need to go to Kashi.
 Worship by setting up my idol in a beautiful temple on the banks of the Ganges.
 I will worship as soon as I appear in that idol.”

 Inside/Outside Views